Tricep Dumbbell Kickback

 Although the tricep dumbbell kickback is an isolation exercise for your triceps, it also secondarily works several other muscle groups.
 Your rear deltoids and other muscles in your mid to upper back contract to stabilize the upper body.

-In addition, your core muscles activate to provide strength and support during the exercise motion.
+In addition, your core muscles activate to provide strength and support during the tricep kickbacks motion.

 Tricep Dumbbell Kickback Benefits